 You can start by identifying what the most important metrics for SEO agencies to report are.
 This is not all you will need to include in your report, nor will every client want to know all of these metrics, but this gives you a baseline of what’s really important and what’s more akin to filler.

 Before you start asking the tough questions and taking stock of what your client actually wants, you can simplify your work by cutting out what you know is unnecessary.
 Like we said at the beginning, the clients aren’t SEO experts, but more importantly, they are expected to communicate your report to other people within their business.
 If they can’t easily identify the information they need, how are they going to disseminate it properly?

 Next we will discuss client success and what metrics they may expect to see and how to report them.

 Rather than including every positive metric in your initial SEO report you can, or just assuming what the client will want to know about their performance values, it’s better to take the direct approach and find out directly from the client.
 As you’re bringing them into the company, find out what they expect to see in a report in terms of positive growth.
 Clients are likely to have similar questions about your SEO agency.
 It’s important to do your own legwork while you’re onboarding and find out what they want to know most about improvements and successes.

 Part of understanding success markers means knowing what type of business they are in.
-Sales-based businesses will have different goals than a business that is focused on brand recognition and providing information and services.
+Sales-based businesses will have different goals than a business that is focused on brand recognition and providing information and other services.